benkuly/trixnity/README.md

 This project uses [kotlin-logging](https://github.com/MicroUtils/kotlin-logging).
 On JVM this needs a logging backend.
 You can use for example `implementation("ch.qos.logback:logback-classic:<version>")`.

+## Snapshot builds

+Snapshot are published on each commit to main.
+Add `https://oss.sonatype.org/content/repositories/snapshots` to your maven repositoreis.

 ## Build this project

 ### Build Olm